encryptize/scooterflasher/README.md

 # Special thanks
 Before you start reading the instructions for using this program, I would like to thank the [ScooterHacking](https://scooterhacking.org/) team incredibly for creating [ReFlasher](https://www.scooterhacking.org/forum/viewtopic.php?f=14&t=676).
 It's mainly based on it, but ScooterFlasher's goal is cross-platform.
 At the cost of the lack of a GUI (but maybe one will appear someday).
 # How I can use it?
 It's easy!
 All you need is to have Python version 3.11 at least installed on your computer (maybe that works with any older 3.x, not tested) and the [OpenOCD](https://openocd.org/) program, with which it is possible to communicate via ST-Link.
+If you need AT32 (new MCU in Ninebot's ECUs) support, you need a custom build of OpenOCD.
+For Windows it's in the repository by default, Linux and macOS users need to build it by themselves from the repository [OpenOCD-AT32](https://github.com/encryptize/openocd-at32).

  1. Clone repo
  ```bash